deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 "They're dead, aren't they?"
 Ava stated.
 It wasn't that she was calm and euthymic---it was more that she had no more crying left.

 Gabriel couldn't sugar-coat the answer to that question.
 "FEMA's assuming so." he said.
-"They'll call me back if there's... you know, a miracle.”
+"They'll call me back if there's...you know, a miracle."

 "They would have called me by now." she said.